Pocket Pad

 Pocket Pen

-Designing for cross-generational connection proved that “effortless” means different things to different people.
-Adults valued speed and parents valued tangibility.
-Balancing those needs transformed tech into something that felt human.
+Designing for cross-generational connection revealed that “effortless” means different things to different people.
+Adults value speed, while parents value tangibility.
+Balancing these needs transformed technology into something that felt human.

 If more time allowed, I would expand prompt variety, test long-term use, and explore haptic cues that reinforce physical and digital empathy.
-Pocket Pad reminded me that emotional authenticity is a usability metric too.
+This project reinforced that emotional authenticity is a usability metric because when something feels genuine, people use it without being reminded.